swapdaa/LitterBug_donkey/README.md

 V.start(rate_hz=10)
 ```

-You can also control your new part by mapping an unused button in the controller.py file
+You can also control your new part by mapping an unused button on your PS3 controller.
+Modifying the donkeycar/parts/controller.py file:
 ```python
 #AVAILABLE BUTTONS = ['tr', 'tl2', 'tr2', 'mode', 'thumbl', 'thumbr']
 #AVAILABLE AXES = ['y', 'z', 'rx']